 Whilst Rick brought the satirical edge to the show, it was Vyvyan that brought the real cartoonish element to the series.
 Vyv was a violent psychopath who regularly beat up both Neil and Rick and destroyed large sections of house.

-He hammered nails into Neil’s head, set fire to Ricks arse, lifted Neil over his head and threw him through the air, hit Rick so hard in the balls with a cricket bat, the bat broke, wired the door bell to a bomb, kicked the television through a window, he actually killed several people including characters played by such high profile names as Emma Thompson, Ben Elton, Stephen Fry, Hugh Laurie and Paul Merton all of whom he blew to pieces.
+He hammered nails into Neil’s head, set fire to Ricks arse, lifted Neil over his head and threw him through the air, hit Rick so hard in the balls with a cricket bat, the bat broke, wired the door bell to a bomb, kicked the television through a window.
+He even killed several people including characters played by such high profile names as Emma Thompson, Ben Elton, Stephen Fry, Hugh Laurie and Paul Merton all of whom he blew to pieces.
 In one episode he even kicked his own severed head down a railway line.

 He literally made his entrance into the series by smashing his way through a wall.